RedisLabs/redislabs-docs/content/rs/databases/configure/_index.md

 - [**OSS Cluster API**]({{< relref "/rs/databases/configure/oss-cluster-api.md" >}}) - {{< embed-md "oss-cluster-api-intro.md"  >}}

-    If you enable the OSS Cluster API, the shards placement policy and database proxy policy automatically change to _Sparse_ and _All primary shards_.
+    If you enable the OSS Cluster API, the shards placement policy and database proxy policy automatically change to _Sparse_ and _All master shards_.

 - [**Shards placement policy**]({{<relref "/rs/databases/memory-performance/shard-placement-policy">}}) - Determines how to distribute database shards across nodes in the cluster.